Madwand99/From-the-Depths/Advanced Aerial AI/README.md

 </details>

 <details>
-<summary>How to use this AI for naval and land vehicles?</summary>
+<summary>How to use this AI for ships, submarines, and land vehicles?</summary>

 * Set `AngleBeforeRoll = 180`, so your ship yaws to turn all the time.
 * Set `CruiseAltitude` to the typical altitude of your vehicle.
-This isn't strictly necessary to do but it helps the AI not be confused.
+This will be particularly helpful for submarines.
 * Set `DeployAlt` to some large negative value so it won't try to do a water start and thus turn off the engines.
 * Set `DriveMode` to `0` or `1` for water/land mode controls respectively.
 * You will probably want to make your vehicle an orbiter (see above) so it won't try to strafe the enemy and collide with them.
+* If you use large rudders, the vector thrust/large rudder options can optionally control them
+* If you use hydrofoils, set HydrofoilMode to 1 or 2 as appropriate
-* Set other parameters as desired to control the behavior of the ship.
+* Set other parameters as desired to control the behavior of the vehicle.
 Good luck!
 </details>

 <details>